Netherlands national football team: 1980s: Decline before European champions

 The Netherlands was one of the favourites for the 1990 World Cup tournament in Italy, but they scored only two goals in the group stage which featured England, Egypt and the Republic of Ireland.
 After finishing the group stage with identical records, the Netherlands and the Republic of Ireland drew lots to determine which team would finish second.
 The Netherlands had the tougher draw against West Germany, while the Republic of Ireland faced Romania.
 The match against West Germany is mostly remembered for the spitting incident involving Frank Rijkaard and Rudi Völler as the Netherlands were defeated 2–1.

-The team reached the semi-finals in the Euro 1992 in Sweden, known for the emergence of Dennis Bergkamp.
+The team reached the semi-finals in the Euro 1992 in Sweden.
 They were eliminated by eventual champions Denmark when Peter Schmeichel saved Van Basten's kick in the penalty shootout.
 This was Van Basten's last major tournament as he suffered a serious ankle injury shortly after, and eventually retired at age 30 in 1995.
-It was also the last hurrah for Rinus Michels, who returned for one finals spell in charge of the team before retiring for good after the tournament ended.
+It was also the last hurrah for Rinus Michels, who returned for one final spell in charge of the team before retiring for good after the tournament ended.

 Dick Advocaat took over from Michels on the understanding that he would be replaced by Johan Cruyff the following year.
-But after talks between Cruyff and the KNVB broke down, Advocaat remained in charge of the national team for the World Cup.
-In the 1994 World Cup in the United States, Van Basten and striker Ruud Gullit were injured; Dennis Bergkamp led the team with three goals and the Netherlands advanced to the quarter-finals, where they lost 3–2 to eventual champions Brazil.
+After talks between Cruyff and the KNVB broke down, Advocaat remained in charge of the national team for the 1994 World Cup in the United States.
+In the World Cup, Van Basten and striker Ruud Gullit were injured; Dennis Bergkamp led the team with three goals and the Netherlands advanced to the quarter-finals, where they lost 3–2 to eventual champions Brazil.